Energy is a human right. Utility shutoffs must stop.

 Stat: In 2024, utilities in the United States executed 15.1 million shutoffs — about 13.4 million electric (89%) and 1.5 million gas (11%).
 That is one shutoff every 2.1 seconds, every day, all year.
 Overall 2 million households were never reconnected.

 Why this matters: For years the actual number of shutoffs was a mystery.
-Many cited 3 million shutoffs reported annually, while we, an outlier, extrapolated to an estimate of 7 million shutoffs each year.
+Many cited 3 million shutoffs reported annually, 5 while EEP, extrapolated to an estimate of 7 million shutoffs each year.
 The new federal data doubles that, including data from cooperative and municipal utilities and states like Texas, Oklahoma, Tennessee and Alabama that had never before reported.
 The previous conservative reporting underestimated the true hardship by 80%, and even our model low-balled the toll.
 Whatever the old estimates told us, the real one tells us more loudly: this is not an edge case.
 Shutoffs are a brutal national practice as commonplace as eviction for past due rent.
 A system that allows utilities to shut off power 15 million times a year is a system that runs on cruelty.

 Insight 03 of 10